TITLE 74: PUBLIC FINANCE

 Section 790.120 Transcript of Evidence

 b) Form.
 The format of the transcript of evidence shall conform to that of court reporters as nearly as practicable.
 Double spacing shall be used for each question and answer.
-Letter or legal size paper shall be used, and margins shall be of suitable size.
+Letter size paper shall be used, and margins shall be of suitable size.

 c) Index – witnesses.
 An index identifying the names of the witnesses shall be included in the transcript of evidence.
 The index shall further disclose the pages on which the testimony of each witness appears.